 In 2014 Joe accompanied the team to Morocco on the desert survival course to further his education in desert survival, in the same year, Joe also accompanied the team on the canoeing and camp craft trip to Sweden where he spent every moment hunched around the fire making various projects.
 Joe now works in the World of Bushcraft centre in Bedford as well as delivering courses nationally, learning all the behind the scene skills and knowledge that goes into running the busiest Bushcraft company in the UK

-Davie heads up on our Scotland Courses and is our in country apprentice instructor.
-Before joining Woodland Ways Davie was operating his own Bushcraft company, and then using Woodland Ways for his ongoing CPD (Continual Proffesional Development).
+Davie heads up our Scottish Courses and is our in-country instructor.
+Before joining Woodland Ways Davie was operating his own Bushcraft company, and then using Woodland Ways for his ongoing CPD (Continual Professional Development).
 Working his way through a number of our courses, including the Primitive Skills Year and our Swedish Canoeing Expedition, Davie could see the value of being part of a larger dedicated team of full time instructors that is Woodland Ways.
 A big decision to take, but Davie didn’t hesitate when we approached him to consider merging into the Woodland Ways Team.Read more...

 Davie closed his existing business and threw himself into the Woodland Ways Apprenticeship to train up further in order to run courses for us in Scotland, supported by our team.
 The Woodland Ways Apprenticeship is the hardest scheme to get through in the UK, most do not make it.
-Davie’s skill set and communication skills in delivering high quality Bushcraft instruction means that he will have no problem in gaining that instructors shirt.
-Davie has now been training with us for well over 2 years and in 2017 is being assessed to become a full Instructor Shirt owner, but in the meantime don’t be put off by the term Apprentice… our apprenticeship starts at a way higher level than a lot of instructors end their learning.
+Davie’s skill set and communication skills in delivering high quality Bushcraft instruction meant that he had no problem in gaining that instructors shirt.
+Davie joined us for well over 2 years and in 2017 was assessed to become a full Instructor Shirt owner as well as returning to Sweden.

-As well as the basics of fire, food, shelter and water….
-Davie has a passion for wild foods, a talent for craft work, and an indepth knowledge of hide working skills.
-His higher level of training and delivery means that you are getting an instructor who really walks the walk, for him Bushcraft is a way of life, one that he wants to share with as wide an audience as possible
+As well as the core skills of fire, food, shelter and water….
+Davie has a passion for wild foods, a talent for craft work, and an in-depth knowledge of hide working skills.
+His higher level of training and delivery means that you are getting an instructor who really walks the walk, for him Bushcraft is a way of life, one that he wants to share with as wide an audience as possible.

 Nathan has felt at home outdoors since he was knee high to a badger.
 As a boy, access to the farm woods managed by his Grandpa, and inspiration from ‘The SAS Survival Handbook’, enabled him to begin practising the skills needed to explore wild places with confidence.
 Since then, the joy of making things from wood, creating fire, using a blade, campfire cooking, and observing wild animals and plants has become an enduring passion.Read more...